 I remember my first audition like it was yesterday.
 It was 1998, I believe, and I was an undergraduate student at Seattle University.
 I had been singing in the SU choir for a few years (which was also a radical departure from my norm at that time) when a drama department production of The Threepenny Opera cropped up.
 I was starting to grow in my confidence as a singer, and this whole “performing” thing was really growing on me, so on the day of the auditions, I headed over to the Fine Arts Building and killed it in the room!
 Except that didn’t really happen.
 And it did not even happen in my mind.

-What did happen was this: I crept up to the door that stood between my hopes and a room full of people far more talented act I, and I looked in.
-And I hesitated.
+What did happen was this: I crept up to the audition room door… And I peered in… And hesitated.
 Then I walked away.

 The next day, I went to the door of Ki Gottberg, who was directing the play, and I told her what had happened.
 She invited me to callbacks, which I attended.
 I can’t remember what the callback audition was like, but I must have handled my nerves and sang, more or less, in key.
 I was cast as the Street Singer and as understudy for the Bob the Saw.
 I don’t remember a lot about the show, except for that feeling that ignited me when closing the show by singing “Mack the Knife.”
 And the rest, as they say, is history.